Tahmasp I: Arts

 In his youth, Tahmasp was inclined towards calligraphy and art and patronised masters in both.
 His preeminent and acclaimed contribution to the Safavid arts was his patronage of Persian miniature manuscripts that took place during the first half of his reign.
 He was the namesake of one of the most celebrated illustrated manuscripts of the Shahnameh, which was commissioned by his father around 1522 and completed during the mid-1530s.
 He encouraged painters such as Kamāl ud-Dīn Behzād, bestowing a royal painting workshop for masters, journeymen, and apprentices with exotic materials such as ground gold and lapis lazuli.
 Tahmasp's artists illustrated the Khamsa of Nizami, and he worked on Chehel Sotoun's balcony paintings.
 The Tarikh-e Alam-ara-ye Abbasi calls Tahmasp's reign the zenith of Safavid calligraphic and pictorial art.
-Tahmasp lost interest in the miniature arts around 1555 and, accordingly, disbanded the royal workshop and allowed his artists to practice elsewhere.
+Tahmasp lost interest in the miniature arts around 1555 and, accordingly, disbanded the royal workshop and allowed his artists to practice elsewhere, particularly at the Mughal court of Humayun (artists Mirza Ali and Mir Sayyid Ali).
 His patronage of arts, however, has been praised by many modern art historians such as James Elkins and Stuart Cary Welch.
 The American historian, Douglas Streusand, calls him 'the greatest Safavid patron'.
 Colin P. Mitchell associates Tahmasp's patronage with the revival of Iranian artistic and cultural life.

 The reigns of Tahmasp and his father, Ismail I, are considered as the most productive era of the history of the Azeri Turkish language and literature.
-The renowned poet, Fuzuli, who wrote in Turkish, Persian, and Arabic, flourished during this era.
+The renowned poet, Fuzuli, who wrote in Azeri Turkish, Persian, and Arabic, flourished during this era.
 In his memoir, Tahmasp denotes his love for both Persian and Turkish poetry.
 During the later years of his life, however, he came to despise poets and poetry; as his devotion to the Quran increased, he no longer counted poets as pious men, for many of them were addicted to wine, an irreligious behaviour.
 Tahmasp refused to allow poets in his court and ceased to regard them with favour.
 According to Tazkera-ye Tohfe-ye Sāmi by his brother, Sam Mirza, there were 700 poets during the reigns of the first two Safavid kings.
 After Tahmasp's religious conversion, many joined Humayun; those who remained and wrote erotic ghazals (sonnets), such as Vahshi Bafqi and Mohtasham Kashani, were shunned.
 Other poets such as Naziri Nishapuri and 'Orfi Shirazi chose to leave Iran and emigrate to the Mughal court, where they pioneered the rise of Indian-style poetry (Sabk-i Hindi), known for its high-rhetorical texts of metaphors, mystical-philosophical themes and allegories.